oracle-livelabs/apex/forms-to-apex-adb/5-enhance-oracle-forms/5-enahnce-oracle-forms.md

 ## Task 3: Customize the Faceted Search
 You can define which facets to filter the data.
 Some are defined automatically, but you can create or delete them as needed.
 You can also drag and drop facets to change their display order.

-1. From the Page designer, Navigate to the Faceted Search Page.
+1. From the Page designer, Navigate to the **Customer Faceted Search**.

     ![App Builder](images/nav-to-search.png " ")